 Public Liability Insurance Frequently Asked Questions (FAQs)

 Public liability is a very confusing type of insurance product because many people assume the term only refers to a policy sold in other countries.
-The following are some of the most frequently asked questions, but if you still have questions, please leave a comment or visit our forum.
+The following are some of the most frequently asked questions.

 What is public liability insurance in the U.S.?